dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheCpu.md

-# How to use the CPU core
+# Integrating the CPU Core

+This guide explains how to integrate Moira into your application, create a custom CPU, and manage execution, memory access, and interrupts.

-To integrate Moira into your own application, copy the contents of subfolder `Moira` to your application.
-All other files are only needed to create the test application.
+To use Moira in your application, copy the contents of the Moira subfolder into your project.
+Other files are only needed for the test application.

-## Creating a custom CPU
+## Creating a Custom CPU

-By default, Moira is configured to declare all functions that require a custom implementation as virtual.
-By doing so, Moira follows the basic C++ design principle which means that a custom CPU is created by sub-classing.
+By default, Moira declares all necessary interface functions as virtual, allowing for easy subclassing.
 A minimal custom CPU looks like this:

 ```c++
     #include "Moira.h"